Last Updated on

-Research has also shown exercise to be more effective at treating low to moderate depression than drugs.
-Again with no side effects.
-But works in synergy with drugs when treating more extreme depression.
+In addition, exercise has also been shown to alleviate low to moderate levels of depression.
+Again with no side effects compared to taking prescription drugs.
+Exercise even works in synergy with prescription drugs when treating more extreme levels of depression.

 10. Boost brain performance

 There are heaps of studies on the cognitive boosting abilities of different types of exercise.
-From improving different types of memory (e.g. short, long, spatial) to more focus to better problem solving.
+From improving different types of memory (e.g. short, long, spatial) to more focus and better problem solving.
 In addition, I’ve experienced first hand the brain boosting power of exercise.
-It helped me recover from a traumatic brain injury to finishing my first year of university in the top 10%.
+It helped me recover from a traumatic brain injury to finishing my first year of university with flying colors!

 11. Ability to cope with life stressors in a healthier way

 When you’ve had a stressful day, have you ever felt like you just NEED a beer, glass of wine or whiskey on the rocks?
 I know I have and have done so plenty of times in the past.
 While this does relieve stress it’s only a temporary fix, which often makes things worse in the long run.
 Exercise is a much healthier way to cope with stressful life events.